String Quartets, Op. 76 (Haydn): Recapitulation

 In measure 108, the beginning of the recapitulation begins just as the beginning of the exposition, with the 2nd violin, viola, and cello sustaining a tonic chord while the 1st violin plays the sunrise motif above it.
 In measure 135, the allegro con spirito sixteenth-note section returns in the 1st violin, punctuated by staccato eighth notes in the other instruments.
 The sixteenth notes trade off to the 2nd violin, culminating in an all-instrument unison in measure 140.
 After this, the opening theme returns again, with the solo line beginning with the cello and moving up through the viola to the 2nd violin.
 In measure 151, all strings crescendo to the returning sixteenth-note theme in measure 152.

 In measure 162, the staccato eighth-note trade-off section returns, in the tonic key and piano dynamic.
 A fortissimo appears in measure 172, beginning the lead into the I7 chord fermata.
 Beginning in the following measure, the viola, and two violins pass each other the opening sunrise motif for a measure at a time, while the remaining instruments sustain chords.
 The tonic returns in measure 181, with a brief teaser of the staccato eighth-note theme, to be replaced by the sixteenth notes played by all instruments in the fortissimo dynamic.
 In the final three bars, all four instruments play a succession of tonic B♭ major chords.

-No. 5 ("Largo," "Friedhofsquartett")

-The Quartet No. 64 in D major, Op.
-76, No. 5, consists of four movements: